ERIGrid2/riasc/docs/terminology.md

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

+#### CustomResourceDescription

+_[Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)_ are extensions of the Kubernetes API.
+This page discusses when to add a custom resource to your Kubernetes cluster and when to use a standalone service.
+It describes the two methods for adding custom resources and how to choose between them.

 ### Overlay Network

 An _[overlay network](https://en.wikipedia.org/wiki/Overlay_network)_ is a computer network that is layered on top of (or tunneled through) another network.